-After you hit the deadline for each milestone, you should assess that performance period.
+Once you hit the deadline for each milestone, it’s a good time to assess that performance period with a retrospective.

 Sprint cycles and PIs of a few weeks are used to complete projects and deliver products or updates according to the milestones on the product roadmap.

 The methodology includes regular sessions called retrospectives to assess performance and reflect on whether adjustments need to be made.
 These sprint cycles aren’t simply used to deliver products and updates.
 Teams also use them to assess these sprints and PIs to optimize their processes.

 Once a PI is finished, teams might hold a retrospective session where they evaluate their own performance and their collaboration during the PI.

 You might be saying, “Well, I’m just a single person, not a big company.
 How does this apply to me?”

 You can use retrospectives in your productivity system as a great technique to evaluate your progress during a performance period for your milestones or short-term goals.
 Here are a few ways you can provide structure to your retrospectives.